parastoorazavi/web-scraping-challenge/README.md

 - Assign the text to variables that you can reference later.

 **JPL Mars Space Images - Featured Image:** <br>
--	Visit the url for JPL Featured Space Image here.
+-	Visit the url for JPL Featured Space Image (https://www.jpl.nasa.gov/spaceimages/?search=&category=Mars).
 -	Use splinter to navigate the site and find the image url for the current Featured Mars Image and assign the url string to a variable called "featured_image_url".
 - Make sure to find the image url to the full size .jpg image.
 - Make sure to save a complete url string for this image.